drsutphin/NgxMatFacetToolkit/README.md

 - `themeVariables`: `Record<string, string>`
 - `darkThemeVariables`: `Record<string, string>`

 Theme overrides can be supplied via provider config or the component `config` input.
-Dark overrides apply when the theme mode is `dark` or the `dark-theme` body class is active.
+Dark overrides apply when the theme mode is `dark` or the `dark-theme` body class is active, and `themeMode: 'dark'` forces the toolkit into dark styling even if the Material theme is light.

 ## Outputs
 - `facetChange`: emits `FacetSelection[]` whenever the selection state changes.